meraki-analytics/cassiopeia/doc/inner_workings.rst

 Two Interfaces
 """"""""""""""

 Cass has two interfaces that work nearly identically.
 Depending on your coding style, you can choose the one that you prefer.
 One uses ``.get_...`` methods to get objects, while the other prefers constructors to create objects.
 Both are equally good.
-As an example, both ``cass.get_summoner(name="Kalturi")`` and ``Summoner(name="Kalturi")`` work exactly the same.
+As an example, both ``cass.get_summoner(name="Kalturi", region="NA")`` and ``Summoner(name="Kalturi", region="NA")`` work exactly the same.

 Settings